python/cpython/Doc/library/multiprocessing.rst

 .. currentmodule:: multiprocessing

 Generally synchronization primitives are not as necessary in a multiprocess program as they are in a multithreaded program.
-See the documentation for :mod:`threading` module.
+See the documentation for the :mod:`threading` module.

 Note that one can also create synchronization primitives by using a manager